 - a Getaway Kit if you need to be evacuated.

 Preparing for a disaster can be quite simple and a good place to start is to visit the Never Happens?
 Happens website or the Get Ready Get Thru website.

 Alternatively, pick up a copy of "Are You Prepared" or a Household Emergency Checklist from a Council Customer Service Centre in Levin (126 Oxford Street), Te Takere (10 Bath Street), Foxton (Clyde Street) or Shannon (Plimmer Terrace).
 Information is also available in the Yellow Pages section of your telephone book.

 You can also join Neighbourhood Support, our link in the community, by contacting their Coordinator on (06) 366 0574.

 In the event of a Civil Defence emergency, contact Council on (06) 366 0999 or tune into your Local Radio Station for information and updates on Beach FM (106.3 FM) or Riverside Country Radio (88.3 FM).

-After a Civil Defence emergency event Civil Defence Welfare Centres may need to be activated, in order to support our community.
+After a Civil Defence emergency event Civil Defence Centres may need to be activated, in order to support our community.

 The locations below have been designated as Local Civil Defence Centres, however the circumstances of any event will determine which centres are activated.
 There also could be a need to utilise alternative centres in some areas.
-During an emergency you can find out where Welfare Centres have been established by contacting Council, heading to our website or Facebook page or listening to local radio stations.
+During an emergency you can find out where Centres have been established by contacting Council, heading to our website or Facebook page or listening to local radio stations.